Belgian Tervuren History/Origin

 The Belgian Tervuren is one of four types of shepherd dogs from Belgium.
-All of these dogs belong to the herding breed.
-They have different coats: the Belgian Malinois (short coat with a black mask), Tervuren (long coat with a black mask), Belgian Laekenois (rough coat), and Groenendael (long black coat).
+All of these dogs belong to the Herding Group.
+They have different coats: the Belgian Malinois (short coat with a black mask), Tervuren (long coat with a black mask), Belgian Laekenois (rough coat), and Belgian Sheepdog also known as Groenendael (long black coat).
 The American Kennel Club recognizes all except the Laekenois as separate breeds, while the United Kennel Club sees them as one.

 Historian Jacqueline Aubrey compares the Belgian Malinois to casual attire, the Sheepdog (Groenendael) to classic formal wear for the afternoon, and the Tervuren to elegant evening clothes, highlighting its warm colors or delicate shades of gray.